-AlUs are marketed to the specific segment of investors defined in the constitutive documents of the fund.
+Alternative investment funds (AIFs) are marketed to the specific segment of investors defined in the constitutive documents of the fund.

-The CMVM may refuse to grant an authorisation for the marketing of an AIU to certain types of investors if their protection is not properly ensured, namely with regards to the complexity and expected risk of the AIU.
+The Securities Market Commission may refuse to grant an authorisation for the marketing of an AIF to certain types of investors if their protection is not properly ensured, namely with regards to the complexity and expected risk of the AIF.